yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2023/index.md

 We spoke about preliminary work for multiprocess support.
 There’s more to cover on the matter.

-byte[] refactored how yuzu emulates {{< gh-hovercard "12236" "CPU core activation," >}} he assures us writing three thousand lines of code simplifies the design of the ARM interface the emulator uses.
+byte[] refactored how yuzu emulates {{< gh-hovercard "12236" "CPU core activation." >}} He assures us writing three thousand lines of code simplifies the design of the ARM interface the emulator uses.
 This has the added benefit of allowing code from multiple guest processes to run simultaneously, which is another of the prerequisites for starting the multiprocess effort.

 ARM guest emulation also received support for {{< gh-hovercard "12394" "multiple memory instances," >}} which can now coexist and interact with multiple server sessions.